 As a graduate from Delvin’s local wizards’ school, Patricia wields real magic!
-As an abjurer, she masters the art of defensive and warding magics.
+As an abjurer, she masters the art of defensive and warding spells.

 Like most Player character wizards, she’s darn near a genius. 🙂

-She learned simple weapons and some exotic, like Alchemist fire.
+She learned simple weapons and some exotic ones, like Alchemist fire.

 Patty has done some adventuring on her own but usually as support for a mercenary style-group.
 So, she has some experience with dungeoneering and fighting creatures in her world.
 Like goblins, orcs, various slimes, and wolves.